-Looking for a super fluffy easy pancake recipe that you can make over and over again without fail?
-You’ve found it!
+Looking for an easy, fluffy pancake recipe that you can make over and over again without fail?
+You've found it!

 This recipe works with einkorn or traditional wheat, freezes perfectly, and only takes a few minutes to whip up an entire batch of thick, fluffy, delicious, homemade pancakes.